mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> <a name="hdfs_c5"/> C5 Goals for HDFS

+The strategic goals for C5:

-* Exploit larger memory complements
+* Take advantage of larger RAM complements
-* Faster backups
+* Perform faster backups
-* Data recovery options
+* Provide more data recovery options
-* More client access options
+* Provide more client access options

 ---
 <div style="page-break-after: always;"></div>

-## <center> Key Features in C5
+## <center> Key HDFS Features in C5

 * <a href="#hdfs_dir_caching">Directory caching </a>
 * <a href="#hdfs_dir_snapshots"> Directory snapshots </a>